 What really stood out for me was that you had fewer items, but loved them all.
 Everything in your closet was one of your favourites and you got rid of everything else.
 I knew this was how I wanted my wardrobe to be.
 Only my favourites, nothing else.

 Finding My Style

 My closet still felt too full.
-I knew I had a bunch of stuff in there that I didn’t wear.
-But I couldn’t quite figure out how to get rid of the stuff I didn’t love and only have the clothes I love and feel great in hanging in my closet.
+I knew I had stuff in there that I didn’t wear.
+But I couldn’t quite figure out how to identify the stuff I didn’t love so I could only keep the clothes I love and feel great in.

 The Best Trick to Purge your Closet

 I decided I’d give it a try, even though I didn’t think it would make much of a difference.

 Boy was I wrong!
 Let me tell you, trying everything on was a game changer!
 Trying each item on and honestly assessing how it looks and feels is the best trick to purge your closet and get rid of things you don’t love or wear.

 Yes, it takes longer to declutter your wardrobe when you try everything on.
 But it is the best way to weed out the clothes you don’t love, don’t feel great in or just don’t like wearing.